Home » Testing and Assessment » Practical Guidelines For Developing Good EFL Test Items

 Guidelines for Writing Essay Test Items.

 Essay items are useful when students have to show their writing ability.
-This type of item, however, is difficult to score reliably and can require a significant amount of time to be graded.
+This type of item is difficult to score reliably.
+Grading them can take a significant amount of time.

-Grading is often affected by the verbal fluency in the answer, handwriting, presence or lack of spelling errors, grammar used, and the subjective judgments of the grader.
+Grading is often affected by verbal fluency in the answer.
+Handwriting also plays a role.
+There is an impact from the presence or lack of spelling errors.
+The grammar used can affect the outcome.
+The subjective judgments of the grader are often influential too.

-Training of graders can require a substantial amount of time and needs to be repeated at frequent intervals throughout the grading.
+Training of graders can take a significant amount of time.
+It needs to be repeated at frequent intervals throughout the grading process.

 The following guidelines may be useful in developing and grading essay questions:

-• The shorter the answer required for a given essay item, generally the better.
-Factors such as verbal fluency, spelling, etc., have less of an opportunity to influence the grader.
+• The shorter the answer required for a given essay item, the better.
+Factors like verbal fluency, spelling, etc., have less of an opportunity to influence the grader.
 Help the students focus their answers by giving them a starting sentence for their essay.

 • Make sure questions are sharply focused on a single issue.
 Do not give either the student or the grader too much freedom in determining what the answer should be.